renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/iac/azure-arm.md

 # Azure ARM Template
-Trivy supports the scanners listed in the table below.
+Vul supports the scanners listed in the table below.

 |      Scanner       | Supported |
 | :----------------: | :-------: |